sh-r/Visual-Snow-Syndrome/README.md

 ## For developers:<br/>
 You can clone this repository and download the contents.
 Instructions for this- (To Be Added).

+We welcome any open source contributions you would like to make!
+Just fork and clone the repo and send a pull request.
+Some of the improvements we thought of till now:
+1. Adding more types of noise like gaussian, poisson, localvar, etc
+2. Bug fixes, anything that you can find
+3. An executable file compatible with MAC OS X
+4. Making the noise continuously moving, sort of like an animation
+5. Simulating nyctalopia, floaters, afterimages, etc
+6. Taking in a saved image and using the saved text file to continue editing the same image

 Note: We are not distributing it using Pypi i.e pip install as it's a GUI application and not just a module.

 ## Contributions<br/>